 International guidelines recommend assessment-driven, protocol-based strategies to manage pain and sedation and prevent complications, including IWS (conditional recommendation, moderate quality evidence1 .
 Within the UK, two previous sedation surveys of 214 and 157 adult ICUs respectively reported that 57 and 59% had a written sedation protocol; 94% and 78% had sedation hold policies 8,9.
 The use of IWS protocols were not reported.
 Furthermore, the publication of the 2018 Society of Critical Care Medicine guidelines for pain, agitation/sedation, delirium, immobility, and sleep disruption (PADIS) in adult patients in the ICU do not address IWS 1.
 Clearly there are gaps in understanding of assessment, prevention, and treatment of IWS.

 The aim of this study was to investigate current opioid, sedation and preadmission medication practice in critically ill adults with a focus on aspects that could relate to IWS.
-The study objectives were to describe how adult ICU patients were weaned from continuously administered opioids and sedatives; compare those ICUs with and without a sedation policy; compare equivalence in patient opioid burden, and describe opioids and sedatives used in participating ICUs.
-Furthermore, we hoped to identify if assessments were conducted to identify IWS and whether validated tools were used.
+The study objectives were to describe how adult ICU patients were weaned from continuously administered opioids and sedatives; compare those ICUs with and without a sedation policy; compare equivalence in patient opioid burden, describe opioids and sedatives used in participating ICUs; and identify what assessments or validated tools were used to identify IWS.

 Ethical considerations